pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 		git commit
 		git commit -m "<message>"

 * Change the last commit

 		git commit --amend -a

+	_This will replace the last commit (new ID), so it should only be used if the modified branch was not pushed yet_

+* Special: Change author of the last commit

+		git commit --amend --author "John Doe <doe@example.com>"

 ## Branches